webtechnick/CakePHP-FileUpload-Plugin/readme.txt

   echo $form->end('Save Application and Two Uploads');
 ?>

-The Behavior method is by far the easiet and most flexible way to get up and rolling with file uploads.
+The Behavior method is by far the easiest and most flexible way to get up and rolling with file uploads.

 ===================== COMPONENT CONFIGURATION (NOT RECOMMENDED) ==========================